plotly/plotly.github.io/_posts/plotly1/2015-04-23-line-of-best-fit.md

 One of the most basic but potent combos in data visualization is the **scatter plot and trend line**.

-Whether you're trying to find the gravitational constant or to see [which professions tend to do better than average at making someone more money than his parents](https://plot.ly/~Vox/6/the-big-picturehousehold-income-during-childhood-vs-income-during-adulthood/), Plotly is the tool for you!
+Whether you're trying to find the gravitational constant or to see [which professions tend to do better than average at making someone more money than his parents](https://plot.ly/~Vox/6/the-big-picturehousehold-income-during-childhood-vs-income-during-adulthood/), Chart Studio is the tool for you!

 This 4-step tutorial will show you how to make the graph below from a simple data table or spreadsheet.